 Jamestown real estate is some of the most expensive in North Carolina, although Jamestown house values don't compare to the most expensive real estate in the U.S.

-Unlike some towns, Jamestown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jamestown are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jamestown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Jamestown is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Jamestown who work in management occupations (17.84%), sales jobs (12.98%), and office and administrative support (11.44%).
+There are especially a lot of people living in Jamestown who work in management occupations (16.53%), office and administrative support (11.31%), and sales jobs (10.29%).

 Also of interest is that Jamestown has more people living here who work in computers and math than 95% of the places in the US.

-Jamestown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Jamestown does not have a public transit system used by locals to get to and from work.

 Jamestown is a very ethnically-diverse town.
 The people who call Jamestown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jamestown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jamestown include English, German, Irish, Scottish, and Scots-Irish.
+Important ancestries of people in Jamestown include English, Irish, German, Scots-Irish, and Italian.